Giant Eagle: Giant Eagle Contact Lenses

-Ricker's is a 56-chain, Indiana-based convenience store and gas station chain purchased by Giant Eagle in 2018.

 Starbucks

 Giant Eagle has a contract to operate Starbucks kiosks in some of its stores; the workers are employed by Giant Eagle, but become certified baristas after completing the process.

+Ace Hardware

+Giant Eagle has six stores that contain a franchise of Ace Hardware.
+These locations offer nearly all of the same products that would be found in a standalone Ace Hardware store.
+All locations have a hardware store, paint mixing services, and a wide variety of hardware products.
+All six stores are located in the Pittsburgh market.
+The latest store with Ace Hardware opened in Rochester, Pennsylvania, in the spring of 2022.

 Defunct brands

 Phar-Mor

 Giant Eagle was the largest shareholder of the Phar-Mor chain during its heyday in the 1980s and 1990s, although it was operated separate from the main Giant Eagle chain.
 The Shapira family who owns Giant Eagle provided Phar-Mor founder Mickey Monus with the financing necessary to start his chain.
 After Monus was convicted of embezzlement, Phar-Mor filed for bankruptcy and eventually liquidated.
 Due to Giant Eagle's stake in Phar-Mor, it was able to acquire Phar-Mor's Youngstown-area assets in bankruptcy court after the chain liquidated.

 Iggle Video

 Giant Eagle once operated Iggle Video locations inside many of its locations to serve as its video rental shop.
 Like Giant Eagle Pharmacy, Iggle Video (which spelled "eagle" from its phonetic pronunciation in Pittsburghese, even outside of Pittsburgh) never operated in stand-alone locations.
 Like other video rental chains, Iggle Video offered movie and video game rentals.
-They also served as the local Ticketmaster outlet in the Pittsburgh region before the advent of the Internet made it possible to buy live event tickets from Ticketmaster online.
+They also served as the local Ticketmaster outlet in the Pittsburgh region before Ticketmaster phased out physical ticket locations outside venue box offices.
 In the mid- to late 2000s, Giant Eagle phased these stores out in favor of Redbox automated retail machines, with Ticketmaster sales moved to the customer service desk.